TITLE 77: PUBLIC HEALTH

 2) Change in location of the facility.

-3) Any remodeling or other change in the facility's physical plant which increases or decreases the number of rooms in which surgical procedures are performed.
+3) Any remodeling or other change in the facility's physical plant that increases or decreases the number of rooms in which surgical procedures are performed.

-1) Any personnel changes involving the facility's administrative staff, medical director, staff physicians, or supervising nurse.
+1) Any personnel changes involving the facility's administrative staff, medical director or supervising nurse.

 2) For a corporation, any change in any shareholders equity involving 5% or more interest.